-How do you begin the process of getting a Domestic Abuse Protection Order?
+How do you get a Domestic Abuse Protection Order?

-- The form, Petition for Domestic Abuse Protection, can be found on the Attorney General's website: attorneygenerallynnfitch.com, or the court clerk can provide you with one. - The Petition must be completed by the victim and must be signed under oath. - You must list specific allegations of abuse in your Petition and include information about the current abuse, but you can also include allegations of prior abuse. - You are not required to file criminal charges to be eligible to request a Domestic Abuse Protection Order, however, if you have filed criminal charges, you may want to attach a copy of the criminal complaint to your Petition. - You or your attorney will be responsible for obtaining a court date for the hearing on your Petition, however, the court clerk can provide you with instructions as to how to do this. - Once the Petition is filed and the court date set, your abuser will be served with process (notifying your abuser of the allegations and the court date).
-Be aware that the abuser will be provided with a copy of the Petition that you filed, as well as with any emergency orders the court has granted. - You are responsible for making sure that you and your witnesses appear for the hearing.
-Subpoenas are available to ensure that witnesses appear to testify.
-If a subpoena is necessary, you should provide the court clerk with the name and address of each witness immediately.
+- The form, Petition for Domestic Abuse Protection, can be found on the Attorney General's website or the court clerk can provide you with one. - The Petition must be completed by the victim and must be signed under oath. - You must list specific allegations of abuse in your Petition and include information about the current abuse, but you can also include allegations of prior abuse. - You are not required to file criminal charges to be eligible to request a Domestic Abuse Protection Order, however, if you have filed criminal charges, you may want to attach a copy of the criminal complaint to your Petition. - You or your attorney will be responsible for obtaining a court date for the hearing on your Petition.
+The court clerk can provide you with instructions as to how to do this. - Once the Petition is filed and the court date set, your abuser will be served (notifying your abuser of the allegations and the court date).
+Be aware that the abuser will be provided a copy of the Petition that you filed, as well as with any emergency orders the court has granted.